openenergymonitor/NanodeRF/readme.txt

 NanodeRF_PowerRTCrelay_GLCDtemp: example to receive data via RFM12B wireless from emonTx and post to emoncms, decode header to extract current time, transmmitt time to emonGLCD display, receive temperature from emonGLCD's on-board temperature sensor.
 See: http://openenergymonitor.blogspot.com/2012/01/emonglcd-getting-time-for-internet.html

-NanodeRF_SingleCT_Pachube (BETA): Receive data from emonTx via RFM12B wireless and post to pachube. *this sketch has got known stability issues* please post experiances on the forums and feel free to improve!.
+NanodeRF_Cosm (BETA): Receive data from emonTx via RFM12B wireless and post to Cosum.
+Just insert your Cosm feed ID and API Key.
+Thanks to Roger James for this contribution.
+See forum thread for discussion: http://openenergymonitor.org/emon/node/376

 Documentation Links: